hdmamin/arxiv-reel/README.md

+# arxiv-reel

+Vision: let me scroll arxiv papers like tiktok, quickly accumulating a surface level sense of what directions the field is taking.
+When a paper catches my eye, I can click into it to get a more in-depth understanding.

+***

 # 🚀 Welcome to Z.ai Code Scaffold

 A modern, production-ready web application scaffold powered by cutting-edge technologies, designed to accelerate your development with [Z.ai](https://chat.z.ai)'s AI-powered coding assistance.